 - 1. Set the type of heating and temperature. - 2.
-Press the "\ button.
+Press the " SS button.

-The "\ll symbol appears on the left next to the temperature.
+The " \$\\$\$ symbol appears on the left next to the temperature.
 The temperature indicator starts to fill in.

 When rapid heating is complete, a signal sounds.
-The " \$\symbol goes out.
+The " \$\\$\$ symbol goes out.
 Place your dish in the cooking compartment.

-- If a cooking time has been set, this runs independently of rapid heating and counts down immediately when the operation is started. - You can use the i button to check the current cooking compartment temperature during rapid heating.
+- If you change the type of heating or the temperature, the rapid heating function is cancelled. - If a duration has been set, this runs independently of rapid heating and counts down immediately when the operation is started. - You can use the i button to check the current cooking compartment temperature during rapid heating.